Derivative Portal Dark Matter: Proof of cancellation mechanism in mass eigenstates

 After diagonalization, the Lagrangian becomes

-Knowing that the scattering amplitude is proportional to the coupling factors and the propagators, we can write the scattering amplitude between SM fermions and DM as:
+With this Lagrangian we can write the scattering amplitude between the SM fermions and DM as:

+In the result of the above equation we have extracted the key structure of the cancellation mechanism.
 If the amplitude is proportional to the momentum transfer $t$, then it goes to zero in the zero momentum transfer limit.
 Thus the cancellation is valid when the last line of the above equation equals to zero.
 Which means: